MobilityData/gbfs/README.md

 * Editorial changes as well as items that are not found in [gbfs.md](https://github.com/NABSA/gbfs/blob/master/gbfs.md) do not need to be voted on.
 Extensions that include new capabilities and features MUST be voted on.
 * Issues and pull requests will be considered stale after 120 days, at which point participants will be notified via comment.
 Should they wish to keep the discussion open, it is the responsibility of the participants to re-engage in the conversation.
 If there is no re-engagement, the issue or pull request will be closed 60 days after the stale date.

+## Guiding Principles
+To preserve the original vision of GBFS, the following guiding principles should be taken into consideration when proposing extensions to the spec:

+* **GBFS is a specification for real-time or semi-real-time, read-only data.**
+The spec is not intended for historical or archival data such as trip records.
+The spec is about public information intended for shared mobility users.

+* **GBFS is targeted at providing transit information to the shared mobility end user.**
+ Its primary purpose is to power tools for riders that will make shared mobility more accessible to users.
+GBFS is about public information.
+Producers and owners of GBFS data should take licensing and discoverability into account when publishing GBFS feeds.

+* **Changes to the spec should be backwards-compatible, when possible.**
+Caution should be taken to avoid making changes to the spec that would render existing feeds invalid.

+* **Speculative features are discouraged.**
+Each new addition to the spec adds complexity.
+We want to avoid additions to the spec that do not provide additional value to the shared mobility end user.

 ## Specification Versioning
 To enable the evolution of GBFS, including changes that would otherwise break backwards-compatibility with consuming applications, GBFS documentation is versioned.
 Semantic versions are established by a git tag in the form of `vX.Y` where `X.Y` is the version name.
 Multiple changes (commits) may be batched into a single new release.